codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 <br>

-**Custom `aud` claims with the `obtain-oidc-id-token` step**
+**Custom audiences with the `obtain-oidc-id-token` step**

-Instead of configuring the URL of the Codefresh platform URL as the `aud` claim, you can pass single or multiple strings as custom audiences in the `obtain-oidc-id-token` step.
+Instead of configuring the URL of the Codefresh platform URL as the audience, you can pass single or multiple custom audiences in the `obtain-oidc-id-token` step.

-Here are examples of using single and multiple `aud` claims in the `obtain-oidc-id-token` step.
+Here are examples of single and multiple audience usage in the `obtain-oidc-id-token` step.

-* Single custom `aud` claim
+* Single custom audience
 ```yaml
 obtain_id_token:
     title: Obtain ID Token